 forward to your visit.

-Nowell is a leading garden designer and a gold medal winner
+Nowell was a leading garden designer and a gold medal winner

 at the Millennium Chelsea Flower Show.
+She died in 2005.
 The Cabbages & Kings